Zika virus and complications: Questions and answers

 Summary of the situation

-The recent rise in the spread of Zika virus in Brazil has been accompanied by an unprecedented rise in the number of children being born with unusually small heads—identified as microcephaly.
+The rise in the spread of Zika virus in Brazil has been accompanied by an unprecedented rise in the number of children being born with unusually small heads—identified as microcephaly.
 In addition, several countries, including Brazil, reported a steep increase in Guillain-Barré syndrome—a neurological disorder that could lead to paralysis and death.
-Based on research, there is scientific consensus that Zika virus is a cause of microcephaly and Guillain-Barré syndrome.
+Based on a systematic review of the literature up to 30 May 2016, WHO has concluded that Zika virus infection during pregnancy is a cause of congenital brain abnormalities, including microcephaly; and that Zika virus is a trigger of Guillain-Barré syndrome.
+Zika virus continues to spread geographically to areas where mosquitoes are present that can transmit the virus.

 How do people catch Zika virus?